JonathanHelianthicusDoe/notes_on_toontown_strategy/stun_hygiene/README.md

 - Stuns don&rsquo;t persist across rounds.
 - The stun has to happen before the thing that you&rsquo;re stunning for.
-- The stun and the thing that you&rsquo;re stunning for have to overlap somehow.
-Hitting one cog with a fire hose won&rsquo;t stun for a safe that&rsquo;s about to be dropped on a different cog, and tooning up Alice with a pixie dust won&rsquo;t stun for the big magnet that Bob is about to use.
 - Gags that miss don&rsquo;t provide any stun.
 This applies to toon-up gags.
+- If you stun with a single-target gag, then it has to target the same cog as the thing that you&rsquo;re stunning for.
-- You can&rsquo;t use a single-target toon-up gag to stun for a single-target gag.
+  - This means that you can&rsquo;t use a single-target toon-up gag to stun for a single-target gag.

 ### What can I stun with?